MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/native-functions/using-the-SKFunction-decorator.md

 | Math Plugin | Sqrt | Native | Takes the square root of a number |
 | Math Plugin | Multiple | Native | Multiplies two numbers together |

-In this article, we'll start with a simple example and demonstrate how to create the `Sqrt` function.
-In the [Using multiple inputs and outputs](./multiple-parameters.md) article, we'll show how to create the `Multiply` function, and in the [Calling nested functions](./calling-nested-functions.md) article, we'll show how to create the `RouteRequest` and `GetNumbers` functions.
+In this article, we'll start with a simple example by demonstrating how to create a `Sqrt` function.
+In the [Using multiple inputs and outputs](./multiple-parameters.md) article, we'll then show how to create functions that require multiple inputs (like the `Multiply` function).
+Finally, in the [Calling nested functions](./calling-nested-functions.md) article, we'll show how to create the `RouteRequest` and `GetNumbers` functions which combine native and semantic functions together.

 ## Finding a home for your native functions